What is an overhead conveyor?

 - Installation orientation – as you’d guess, most overhead conveyor systems are installed in an overhead orientation.
 But not always.
 When installed in an inverted (upside down) orientation, these same conveyor components can be used at floor level.
 For paint finishing systems it can be especially value to use an inverted conveyor system as the risk of dust, dirt or oil dripping from the conveyor onto the parts to be painted is removed.

 The balance of the content on this page is explaining motorized overhead conveyors (sometimes call monorail conveyors, or a hook conveyor system) using both enclosed track and I-beam systems.
+Not sure if you need an overhead conveyor?
+Here are the common industrial conveyor types.

 Enclosed Track Conveyor